 See the next procedure for the steps to create a security group if you are using Windows XP.

-Add all users who will use Database Edition as members of the security group that you just created.
+Add all users who will use Team Edition for Database Professionals as members of the security group that you just created.

-Run the Transact-SQL editor from Database Edition or a tool such as SQL Server Management Studio and connect to the server as a system administrator.
+Run the Transact-SQL editor from Team Edition for Database Professionals or a tool such as SQL Server Management Studio and connect to the server as a system administrator.